Extraterrestrial atmosphere: Abiotic oxygen

 There are geological and atmospheric processes that produce free oxygen, so the detection of oxygen is not necessarily an indication of life.

 The processes of life result in a mixture of chemicals that are not in chemical equilibrium but there are also abiotic disequilibrium processes that need to be considered.
 The most robust atmospheric biosignature is often considered to be molecular oxygen (O_{2}) and its photochemical byproduct ozone (O_{3}).
 The photolysis of water (H_{2}O) by UV rays followed by hydrodynamic escape of hydrogen can lead to a build-up of oxygen in planets close to their star undergoing runaway greenhouse effect.
 For planets in the habitable zone, it was thought that water photolysis would be strongly limited by cold-trapping of water vapour in the lower atmosphere.

-However, the extent of H_{2}O cold-trapping depends strongly on the amount of non-condensible gases in the atmosphere such as nitrogen N_{2} and argon.
+The extent of H_{2}O cold-trapping depends strongly on the amount of non-condensible gases in the atmosphere such as nitrogen N_{2} and argon.
 In the absence of such gases, the likelihood of build-up of oxygen also depends in complex ways on the planet's accretion history, internal chemistry, atmospheric dynamics, and orbital state.
 Therefore, oxygen, on its own, cannot be considered a robust biosignature.

 The ratio of nitrogen and argon to oxygen could be detected by studying thermal phase curves or by transit transmission spectroscopy measurement of the spectral Rayleigh scattering slope in a clear-sky (i.e. aerosol-free) atmosphere.